ramnathv/corise-r-for-ds/notes/week-01/01-doing-data-science/01-doing-data-science.md

 baby_pct_births <- c(0.04, 0.01, 0.02)
 ```

-Some of you might be wondering that if a vector is a collection of
+Some of you might be wondering if a vector is a collection of elements,
-elements, what would one call a single element of a vector?
-A scalar
+what would one call a single element of a vector?
+A scalar perhaps?
-perhaps?
 Well, the answer might surprise you.
-There are NO scalars in R.
+There are NO scalars in R. A single
-A single element of a vector is also a vector, albeit of length 1.
+element of a vector is also a vector, albeit of length 1.

 ``` r
 baby_name <- "John"